-After making enquiries, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+Subsequent to the year end the group raised £2.5m before expenses.
+The directors have reviewed the work programme for the mines and the estimated head office costs and consider that the group has adequate resources to continue in operational existence for the foreseeable future.
 The company therefore continues to adopt the going concern basis in preparing its consolidated financial statements.

-2 Critical accounting estimates and areas judgements
+2 Critical accounting estimates and areas of judgement